aws-samples/eks-workshop-developers/website/docs/eks/python/Create-Cluster.md

 :::tip

-- Update eksctl cli to the latest version following [eksctl official documentation](https://eksctl.io/introduction/#installation) to avoid execution errors.
+- To avoid execution errors, update eksctl to the latest version using [eksctl official documentation](https://eksctl.io/introduction/#installation).
 - If you receive an “Error: checking AWS STS access” in the response, be sure to check that you’re using the right IAM user identity for the current shell session.
 Depending on how you configured the AWS CLI, you may also need to specify a named profile (for example, `--profile clusteradmin`).
 :::